5331 Pleasant View Rd. Memphis, TN 38134

 Photos, Videos and Social Media

-We do our best to keep you updated by posting stories on Facebook and Instagram.
-However, the dog’s training comes first.
-With a full schedule, it’s incredibly important that we don’t lose focus.
+We keep you updated during your dog’s stay with us through our report card system that is sent out Monday – Friday.
+At the start of training you will receive an email from your specific trainer to help with communication.
 During your dog’s stay, we will take videos and photos.
 Often times, we will use these photos on social media.
 If you do not want us to post any pictures or videos, please let us know ahead of time.
-We do our best to utilize Instagram Stories @westtennesseek9, they are also duplicated on Facebook Stories.
 Posting on social is an important part of our communication with clients, but the dogs still come first.
 The frequency and number of posts will vary based on our training schedule.
+With a full schedule, it’s incredibly important that we don’t lose focus.
 I promise, we will do our best!

 Calls, Texts, Emails, Instagram Messages, Facebook Messages, Etc.